 The overall response has been positive based on the training evaluation checklist and outcomes.
 We therefore hope the process of follow up and capacity-building sessions will be strengthened by the various stakeholders involved and specific water user committees including schools task force committees for the schools involved as per the action plans formulated.
-This report provides the training process and outcomes with view of enhancing capacities of the various water points water user committees and target schools involved refresh their understanding of key sessions.
+This report provides the training process and outcomes with view of enhancing capacities of the various water points water user committees.
+That all the Water User Committees ensure that the area around the springs sites are well secured with natural vegetation fence and appropriate vegetation cover.
 The project team wishes to thank the various stakeholders involved in the training and their valuable contribution and support towards project implementation.
-We especially thank the sub county department of agriculture, provincial administration and sub county Education office for providing relevant support to the schools and the various water user committees involved in project implementation process.
+We especially thank the sub county department of agriculture, provincial administration and the various water user committees involved in project implementation process.